Frequently Asked Questions

 Is there an iOS or Android app?+

-Does First Crack sync between the macOS app and the web app?+
+Does First Crack sync between Bridge and the web app?+

 Features